Current World Record of distant landscape photography

 |Date||July 16th 2016|

-Portraying the silhouette of the Barre des Ecrins from the most distant possible summit of the Pyrenees and get a new world distance record has been for us the last most recent target.
-The result is counted in the image.
+Portraying the silhouette of the Barre des Ecrins from the most distant possible summit of the Pyrenees and get a new World Distance Record has been for us the last most recent target.
+The result is counted in the image: a view from Pic de Finestrelles (2.820 m.) to the Alps.

 Want to try yourself?
 Don’t forget to check our reccommended cameras!

-Last July, from a more distant peak than on previous occasions (in April there was also success) and good weather forecast, it made a great success of visibility.
+Last July, from a more distant peak than on previous occasions (in April I get it also from other summit before sunrise) and good weather forecast, it made a great success of visibility.
 The Barre des Ecrins relatively clearly manifested backlight of a sun in close position below the horizon.

-To his left, other peaks of the Alps also were to be seen.
+To his left, other peaks of the Alps we also seen.
 Refractive favorable circumstances allowed to view some other peaks, even that more distant than the Barre des Ecrins.
-Pic Gaspard, 443 Km, is what has given us this time the brand new a new world record distance of photograph landscapes of our planet.
+Pic Gaspard, 443 Km, is what has given us this time the brand new World Record of distant photograph of landscapes in our planet.

 Some pictures and ilustrations: